emberjs/website/source/guides/templates/links.md

 </ul>
 ```

-When the rendered link matches the current route, then the link is given `class="active"`.
+When the rendered link matches the current route, and the same object instance is passed into the helper, then the link is given `class="active"`.

 The `{{linkTo}}` helper takes: